Built FA20 Engine: The Ultimate Buyer's Guide - Crawford Performance

 The foundation of a long and healthy life for your built engine is diligent maintenance.
 These engines have known vulnerabilities, but you can easily address them with the right upgrades.
 One of the most critical additions is an Air-Oil Separator (AOS).
 The FA20 is prone to oil consumption, and an AOS prevents oil from entering your intake system, protecting your engine from detonation and power loss.
 Upgrading your cooling system is another smart move to prevent overheating during spirited driving or track days.
 By installing these essential performance parts, you’re building a reliable foundation for all the power you plan to make.

-Ongoing Tuning and Performance Monitoring
+Staying on Top of Tuning and Performance

 Your engine’s tune is its brain, and it needs to be perfectly matched to the hardware.
 A tune isn't a one-and-done deal, especially if you continue modifying your Subaru.
 Any time you change a major component—like upgrading your turbo, installing a new exhaust, or switching to E85 fuel—you need a retune.
 Running new parts on an old tune can lead to poor performance and even engine damage.
 Working with a professional who provides expert engine tuning services is non-negotiable.
 It’s also your job to be the first line of defense.
 Pay attention to how your car feels, listen for unusual noises, and keep an eye on your gauges to catch any potential issues before they become serious problems.